thin-edge/thin-edge.io/docs/src/architecture/domain-model.md

     * a **plugin** and a **plugin adapter** using the same _plugin-identifier_ can assume to implement the same **contract**, and to be compatible with each other

 ## Inventory

+🚫 _Concept of "inventory" not yet implemented_ 🚫

 **thin-edge** holds and manages an **inventory** on the **main-device**, that stores and provides information about the **main-device** and known **child-devices**
   * information stored per **device** are